eic/EicToyModel/README.md

 It should be noted that if the geometry was saved using eic->write(*true*) call (notice 'true' argument), a naive permanent lock is applied to the contents of the binary ROOT file.
-The geometry can not be modified any longer without hacking the library (would be a very easy task for a junior C++ programmer though, admittedly).
+The geometry can not be modified any longer without hacking the library (would be a very easy task for a junior C++ programmer, but allows compliant users to avoid introducing changes into the selected set of the officially distributed YR detector configuration files by mistake).

 GEANT interface
 ---------------

 If GEANT part of the functionality is required, it has to be installed and configured on the local system.
-10.05.p01 works, and the line below is for bash shell.
+10.05.p01 works.
+The line below is for bash shell.

 ```